Data Processing Addendum ("DPA")

 (B) The Company acts as a Data Processor.

-(C) The Customer wishes to use Company Services, which imply the processing of personal data by the Data Processor.
+(D) The Customer wishes to use Company’s Services, which entail the processing of personal data by the Data Processor.

-(D) The Parties seek to implement a data processing agreement that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+(E) The Parties seek to implement a data processing agreement that complies with the requirements of the current legal framework in relation to data processing and with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation) (as implemented by the Data Protection Act 2018, if the Customer is in the UK).

 IT IS AGREED AS FOLLOWS: